ballerina-platform/plugin-vscode-compiler-toolkit/README.md

 ## Capabilities

 ### 1. Ballerina Syntax Tree Visualizer
-The compiler toolkit includes the capabilities to generate the syntax trees for any Ballerina source code, using which developers can retrieve a simplified representation of their code blocks for convenient analysis.
+The Ballerina Compiler Toolkit includes the capabilities to generate the syntax tree for a given Ballerina source code, using which developers can retrieve a simplified representation of their code blocks for convenient analysis.

 #### The capabilities of the visualizer are in 3 main forms.
 * Generate the complete syntax tree of a Ballerina source file